 5. Where is the tax equity coming from?

 This one is similar to #4 and also critical.
 Developers who invest in solar systems can benefit from federal tax incentives that reduce the amount of taxes their business would otherwise have to pay.
-In order to take advantage of these incentives, however, the developer’s business must have enough tax liability.
+To take advantage of these incentives, however, the developer’s business must have enough tax liability.
 If a developer does not have sufficient tax liability, they may choose to partner with a tax equity investor.
 The two entities can use the tax benefits as partners.
 Tax equity arrangements can be complex.
-That’s why it’s important to make sure all of these elements are securely in place before signing on with a solar developer.
+That’s why it’s important to make sure all these elements are securely in place before signing on with a solar developer.

 6. What happens if the system breaks?

 Solar systems, once installed, are relatively low maintenance and the developer is responsible for maintenance and repair for the duration of the PPA.
 In fact, the developer is financially incentivized to keep the system in good working order.
 However, if the system breaks, you may need to use energy directly from the grid, likely at a higher price.
-Be sure your contract details the process and timeline for repairs.
+Be sure that your contract clearly details the process and timeline for repairs.